Blastemperor406/AQvis-23/README.md

 ## Architecture

-The project leverages industry standard tools to achieve its requirements of handling big data, along with custom embedded system design to gather air charecteristic data.
+The project leverages industry standard tools to achieve its requirements of handling big data, along with custom embedded system design to gather air characteristic data.

 ### Streaming platform